mozilla/skywriter/docs/embedding/index.html.markdown

 The DOM node that contains the editor gets a "bespin" property on it with the embedded editor convenience API.

+There are a handful of other convenient functions you can use:

+getSelection()
+:   returns the currently selected range

+getSelectedText()
+:   returns the currently selected text

+getText(range)
+:   returns the text within the provided range

+getValue()
+:   returns the whole document

+setValue(newText)
+:   replaces the document text with newText and moves the cursor to the beginning

+replace(range, newText, keepSelection)
+:   replaces the range of text with newText.
+If keepSelection is true, the
+    current selection is maintained

+replaceSelection(newText)
+:   replaces the currently selected text with the newText

+setCursor(newPosition)
+:   moves the cursor to newPosition

+setFocus(makeFocused)
+:   focuses or unfocuses the editor

+setLineNumber(lineNumber)
+:   scrolls and moves the cursor to the given line number

+setSelection(range)
+:   selects the given range of text

+setSyntax(syntax)
+:   sets the syntax highlighting to the chosen syntax ("html", for example)

 Dimensions
 ----------